-RegistryChangesView is a free utility for all versions of Windows that lets you take a snapshot of Windows Registry.
+RegistryChangesView is a freeware compatible with every edition of Windows and provides you capture a snapshot of Registry Editor.
 After capturing a snapshot you can compare it with previously stored Registry snapshots.
 You can Use ShadowCopyView in Windows 10, a small utility to access snapshots of a disk drive.

 1. We suggest creating a Registry snapshot before installing this freeware.
 Once the installation is over, you can compare this snapshot with the current one.
 This will show you all the manipulations made by the installer.
 In case, you find any modifications that you don’t like, you can immediately generate a .reg file to revert back the changes.